 sea salt/pepper to taste

 Wave your magic kitchen wand and whallah!
 Instant Pico De Gallo - oh wait first chop 'em up and mix 'em.
 Let it marinate in the fridge for a few hours or better yet over night and you have one perfect pico.

 This post has been added to Fight Back Fridays for on a wonderful (new to me) blog called the Food Renegade.
 The Food Renegade and the fine folks who participate in Fight Back Fridays celebrate real earth friendly (and people friendly) food.
 Food that is locally-grown, sustainably produced and all-around good for us.
 Stop by Fight Back Fridays to learn how to prepare healthy foods, find new recipes to try, and new ways to be frugal & thrifty while still eating nutrient-dense whole foods.

-I was just making up some pico a moment ago and remembered this pico de gallo recipe I had written about in 2009 - time flies eh?
+I was just making up some pico a moment ago and remembered this pico de gallo recipe I had written about a few years ago - time flies eh?
 It is interesting to see this was the first time I discovered Fight Back Friday's at the Food Renegade if you haven't stopped by I encourage you to do so - plenty of earth friendly food and natural health tips.

 Back to the topic at hand my original Pico de Gallo recipe was made before I learned about fermentation and the wonderful health benefits of cultured and probiotic foods.
 So what I thought I'd do today was experiment with this Pico de Gallo recipe and see what a ferment would do to it.

 Now traditionally if you are making a fermented salsa or lacto-fermentation as it is also called you would use Whey (the watery substance you see when yogurt separates) however since I didn't have any old yogurt sitting around or a magic whey wand, and since I had just finished making some brine cured pickles I figured I'd try a simple salt ferment with this pico de gallo recipe.